viXAlign/viXAlign-project/README.md

 # Download and Extract
-Download the viXAlign tool to your computer and extract zip file, we get three files: .gitignore, README.md and viXAlign.zip.
+Clone or download the viXAlign tool to your computer and extract zip file, we get three files: .gitignore, README.md and viXAlign.zip.
 Then, extract viXAlign.zip file we have the viXAlign folder.
 Finally, copy the viXAlign folder to the desired location.

 # The code
 The viXAlign tool is coded in Java.
 You can use NetBeans IDE 8.2 or later to open and modify the code freely.